Work Environment

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Pharmacy Assistant
+Entry / Progression - Pharmacy Assistant

 Employers typically look for someone with a pharmacy assistant qualification.
 There are many ways you can develop your skills, qualifications, and experience towards this career area.